jschaf/pggen/README.md

   use [squirrel], [goqu], or [go-sqlbuilder]

 - You don't want to add a Postgres and/or Docker dependency to your build phase.
-  Use [sqlc] (you might still need Docker). sqlc generates code by parsing the schema file and queries in Go and using custom type inference.
+  Use [sqlc], though you might still need Docker. sqlc generates code by parsing the schema file and queries in Go and using custom type inference and doesn't rely on Postgres.

 [myriad]: https://github.com/d-tsuji/awesome-go-orms
 [sqlc]: https://github.com/kyleconroy/sqlc